Chapter 18 Parallel Processing

 tictoc::tic()

-column from the parallel run; it would otherwise be passed as as parameter to run_alpha_sim
+(The select command is to drop the res column from the parallel run; it would otherwise be passed as as parameter to run_alpha_sim which would in turn cause an error due to the unrecognized parameter.)

 In general, a “cluster” is a system of computers that are connected up to form a large distributed network that many different people can use to do large computational tasks (e.g., simulations!).
 These clusters will have some overlaying coordinating programs that you, the user, will interact with to set up a “job,” or set of jobs, which is a set of tasks you want some number of the computers on the cluster to do for you in tandum.

 These coordinating programs will differ, depending on what cluster you are using, but have some similarities that bear mention.
-For running simulations, you only need the smallest amount of knowledge about how to engage with these systems because you don’t need all the individual computers working on your project communicating with each other (which is the hard part of distributed computing, in general).
+For running simulations, you only need the smallest amount of knowledge about how to engage with these systems because you do not need all the individual computers working on your project communicating with each other (which is the hard part of distributed computing, in general).

 Importantly for us, from the command line interface you can start an R program, telling it to start up and run a script for you.
 This way of running R is noninteractive: you say “go do this thing,” and R starts up, goes and does it, and then quits.
 Any output R generates on the way will be saved in a file, and any files you save along the way will also be at your disposal once R has completed.